sourcegraph/about/handbook/engineering/distribution/goals.md

 - **Status**: Not started. _Estimated: FY22-Q1_
 - **Outcomes**:
-  - Engineers can easily identify on which stage of our full CI/CD pipeline is a given commit.
-  - Engineers can determine what commits are currently running on a given environment.
-  - Engineers are optionally notified when their commits are deployed.
-  - Engineers can trigger a deployment of a desired version.
-  - Engineers can trigger a rollback to a previous version.
   - Our deployment pipeline earns a 9+ score from Sourcegraph engineering team.
-  - Stretch: Rollbacks stop the line and prevent any further deployments.
+  - Fix the top 5 problems as highlighted by Sourcegraph engineers.
 - **Milestones**:
-  - Survey all Sourcegraph engineers to score our current deployment pipeline.
+  1. Survey all Sourcegraph engineers to score our current deployment pipeline.
-  - We provide an easy to understand live view of the lifecycle of a commit to deployment.
-  - Commits are deployed in a deterministic way to k8s.sgdev.org & sourcegraph.com.
+  1. Commits are deployed in a deterministic way to k8s.sgdev.org & sourcegraph.com.
-  - We can manually trigger an automated deployment (insiders, rc, v) with minimal effort.
-  - Commits to `sourcegraph/sourcegraph@main` can be deployed to an environment in less than 30 minutes after passing CI.
-  - Fix the top 3 problems as highlighted by Sourcegraph engineers.
+  1. Engineers can easily identify on which stage of our full CI/CD pipeline is a given commit.
+  1. Engineers can determine what release is currently running on a given environment.
+  1. Engineers can be notified when their commits have been deployed.
+  1. Engineers can trigger a deployment of a desired version.
+  1. Engineers can trigger a rollback to a previous version.
-  - Survey all Sourcegraph engineers again to score the new deployment experience.
+  1. Survey all Sourcegraph engineers again to score the new deployment experience.
-  - TBD: We can trigger rollbacks and deployments via a `/` command in Slack.
+  1. TBD: We can trigger rollbacks and deployments via a `/` command in Slack.
-  - TBD: Branches can trigger a parallel `sourcegraph-frontend` deployments.
+  1. TBD: Branches can trigger a parallel `sourcegraph-frontend` deployments.

 ### Deprecate single-docker for production usage